Continued from "Mare in the Moon".

-- Rampage From A Nail: Fluttershy realises that this is the case with a monster that's attacking them, and is able to calm it down.
+- Rampage from a Nail: Fluttershy realises that this is the case with a monster that's attacking them, and is able to calm it down.
 The first part of the trope was invoked by Nightmare Moon, who was the thorn in its paw.

-- Secret Test of Character
+- Secret Test of Character:

 - Society-on-Edge Episode: This two-parter involved the threat of eternal darkness.

 - Space Whale Aesop: Dear Princess Celestia, no matter how strong and smart you may be, there are some things you just can't do alone.
 Friends have a special bond that has more meaning than you can find in any book.
-So cherish your friends, nurture your relationships with them and always hold them near and dear to your heart because together you can smite evil with an awesome rainbow Wave Motion Gun.
-Because friendship... is magic.
+So cherish your friends, nurture your relationships with them and always hold them near and dear to your heart because together you can smite evil with an awesome rainbow Wave-Motion Gun because friendship... is magic.

-- The Mayor sending her guards to attack Nightmare Moon, only for her to erupt and frighten them are reminiscent of the scene in Sleeping Beauty where Maleficent curses baby Aurora.
+- The Mayor sending her guards to attack Nightmare Moon, only for her to erupt and frighten them is reminiscent of the scene in Sleeping Beauty where Maleficent curses baby Aurora.
 Even the dialogue is word-for-word.

 - The parade and music in the coda are an obvious shout-out to "Augie's Great Municipal Band" at the end of Star Wars Episode I: The Phantom Menace.